JoselaiaroW/Youtube-Skipper/README.md

 # [YouTube Skipper](https://youtube-skipper.vercel.app)

-A simple tool to skip parts of YouTube videos like intros, ads, or other sections.
+A simple tool to skip parts of YouTube videos.
 It allows you to load a YouTube video, specify how many seconds you want to skip, and control the video with rewind and fast forward buttons.

 ## Features